 Education and early career

 Professor Hoehndorf obtained his Ph.D. degree in computer science from the University of Leipzig (Germany) in 2009.
-Prior to coming to KAUST in 2014, he was a research fellow in Aberystwyth University and a research associate in University of Cambridge.
+Prior to coming to KAUST in 2014, he was a research fellow in Aberystwyth University, research associate in University of Cambridge, and postdoctoral fellow at the European Bioinformatics Institute.

 Areas of expertise and current scientific interests

-Professor Hoehndorf's main academic interests are knowledge representation and symbolic approaches to artificial intelligence and using them to gain novel biological insights.
-They develop knowledge-based methods for the analysis of large, complex and heterogeneous datasets in biology, and apply them to understanding genotype-phenotype relations.
+Professor Hoehndorf's main academic interests are knowledge representation, neuro-symbolic methods, and using them to gain novel biological insights.
+He develops knowledge-based methods for the analysis of large, complex and heterogeneous datasets in biology, and applies them to understanding genotype-phenotype relations.

-He received a shared first prize in the Ontology Alignment Evaluation Initiative 2016: Phenotype Track.
-He has also obtained grants to fund the following projects:
+He has obtained various grants to fund the following projects:

 - Sequencing and Computational Analysis of MRSA Samples